Revolving-Door

 FCC Commissioner Meredith Attwell Baker announces her resignation to join Comcast-NBC Universal as senior vice president of governmental affairs, just four months after voting to approve the company’s merger with NBC Universal.
 Baker was part of the 4-1 majority that approved the $30 billion …

-Meredith Attwell Baker Comcast Corporation NBC Universal Federal Communications Commission Craig Aaron +1 more regulatory-capture fcc revolving-door telecommunications comcast +1 more
+Meredith Attwell Baker Comcast Corporation NBC Universal Federal Communications Commission (FCC) Craig Aaron +1 more regulatory-capture fcc revolving-door telecommunications comcast +1 more

 Read more →